-The legislative framework of the Republic of Moldova related to corruption has evolved significantly in the past years and important laws have been passed Law No. 133 on the declaration of wealth and personal interests (dated June 17, 2016), Law No. 25-XVI on the Code of conduct of the public officer (dated February 22, 2008), Law No. 82 on integrity (dated July 7, 2017), Law No. 239-XVI on transparency in decision-making (dated November 13, 2008); Law No. 271-XVI on verification of candidates to public offices (dated of December 18, 2008) etc.
+The legislative framework of the Republic of Moldova related to corruption has evolved significantly in the past years and important laws have been passed Law No. 133 on the declaration of wealth and personal interests (dated June 17, 2016), Law No. 25-XVI on the Code of conduct of the public officer (dated February 22, 2008), Law No. 82 on integrity (dated May 25, 2017), Law No. 239-XVI on transparency in decision-making (dated November 13, 2008); Law No. 271-XVI on verification of candidates to public offices (dated of December 18, 2008) etc.

-The Moldovan Criminal Code provides the following offences related to bribery and corruption: passive corruption (Article 324) active corruption (Article 325), offering of bribe (Article 333) and accepting of bribe (Article 334).
+The Moldovan Criminal Code provides the following offences related to bribery and corruption: passive corruption (Article 324) and active corruption (Article 325) - for the public sector; and accepting of bribe (Article 333) and offering of bribe (Article 334) - for the private sector.